benjamincjackson/dros_gBGC/README.md

 Jackson BC, Charlesworth B. Evidence for a force favouring GC over AT at short intronic sites in *Drosophila simulans* and *D. melanogaster*. *Submitted*

+The final, filtered, dataset of genotypes at short intronic sites is available: `data/table.txt`

+The pipeline for calling variants in the *D. sim* lines is available [here](https://github.com/benjamincjackson/dsim_variant_pipeline_ref_v2.02), and the resulting VCF files are available from the corresponding author on request.

-The final, filtered, dataset of genotypes at short intronic sites is available: `data/table.txt`, but the VCF files for the *D. simulans* callset are not in this repository because of file size limitations, and the fasta-format genomes for the *D. melanogaster* data from the Drosophila Population Genomics Project/Drosophila Genome Nexus is publicly available [Lack et al (2015)](https://academic.oup.com/genetics/article/199/4/1229/5935880), [Lack et al (2016)](https://academic.oup.com/mbe/article/33/12/3308/2450097?login).
+The genomes for the *D. melanogaster* lines from the Drosophila Population Genomics Project/Drosophila Genome Nexus are publicly available [Lack et al (2015)](https://academic.oup.com/genetics/article/199/4/1229/5935880), [Lack et al (2016)](https://academic.oup.com/mbe/article/33/12/3308/2450097?login).
 Scripts that were used to download and process the *D. mel* data are available under `Dmel_nexus/`

-The pipeline for calling variants in the *D. sim* lines is available [here](https://github.com/benjamincjackson/dsim_variant_pipeline_ref_v2.02).

 ----